demisto/content/Packs/PrismaCloud/Integrations/RedLock/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### redlock-search-alerts
 ***
-Search alerts on the Prisma Cloud (RedLock) platform
+Search alerts on the Prisma Cloud (RedLock) platform.
+If no time-range arguments are given, the search will filter only alerts from the last 7 days.

 #### Base Command